Ayeshan-Oshitha/Tutorial--Mosh--NodeJs/010-Authentication-and-Authorization.md

 Using dotenv is easy and convenient for **managing secrets locally**.
 However, configuration files help organize and manage settings **more effectively across different environments** (such as development, testing, and production).

 **Note:** Once you call `require("dotenv").config()`; in your main entry file (e.g., index.js), all environment variables from the .env file are loaded into process.env, and you can access them from any other file in the project.

+# Setting Response Headers

+When we use custom headers in our response, we often prefix them with **`x-`**, like `x-auth-token`.

+This was required in the past, but now it's not necessary.
+Still, many developers and companies continue to use it out of habit and for consistency.